jiristepan/hass-gen2-wallbox/README.md

 - **1 switch** that starts/stops the charging process.
 It takes approximately 5-10 s to start.
 So be patient before the integration responds.

+# Releases

+## 0.3.1
+- improved response and avalability of sensors
+- added device compsumption sensot
+- added real power estimation based on number of car onboard charger phases
+- added posibiilty to config in configuration.yaml - to be specified

+## 0.3.0
+Initial release